 - Payment Card Industry standard (PCI) plus another listed framework

 Any business in compliance with one of these listed frameworks has the freedom to tailor the scope of their cybersecurity program to meet their unique professional needs.
-Each Apptega application represents an element of control in your company’s larger cybersecurity compliance and management.
+Each Apptega application represents an element of control in your company’s broader cybersecurity compliance and management.
 By sharing data with other applications through a single online dashboard, you can save yourself hours of manual administrative work while offering unprecedented visibility and control of your entire security program.
-How you design this program will depend on various factors like the activity, size, complexity, profitability, resources, and sensitive-nature of your business.
-In a nutshell, these frameworks demand businesses implement security programs that protect against these three things:
+How you design this program will depend on various factors like the activity, size, complexity, profitability, resources, and sensitive nature of your business.
+In a nutshell, these frameworks demand companies implement security programs that protect against these three things:

 - Unsafe storage and dissemination of digital data